 As readers of this series on envy have become aware, envy is a foundational process with both cognitive and affective components.
 Thinking and feeling guide all behaviors.
 They influence how we perceive, evaluate, make choices, and---in the end---perform in real life.

 Understanding envy as it operates in nonconscious mental processing is complex.
 Important features, described from a consciously aware perspective, can be relatively straightforward and understandable.

 Unconscious Envy Sparks Perception of Contrasts

 One of envy's functions is perceiving contrasts, which implies seeing differences.
 Sensing differences evokes value judgments of superior versus inferior.
 Thus, choices stem from nonconscious processes emerging in awareness because of perceiving differences.
-Such perceptions help one to adapt to change and increase survival and quality of life.
+Such perceptions help one to adapt to change, increase survival, and refine the quality of life.
 Sensing differences correlates with assigning value to experience: poor, good, better, best, or bad, inferior, less desirable.

 Given typical people in typical social settings, several major factors contribute to ultimate decision-making.
 Of fundamental importance is perspective–taking.
 This denotes the individual’s ability to comprehend both personal views and those of others that may be different.
 This presumes a capacity for the consensual understanding of “objective information” and its harmonization or clash with one’s own subjective positions.

 How Does Envy Thwart or Enhance Cooperation?

 Holding personal views that do not conform to convention puts one in contrast to the group.
 How the individual interacts with others to manage this reflects agreeableness and cooperativeness.
 Constructive dialogue is beneficial and generates enthusiasm, problem-solving, and new ideas.
-Destructive dialogue, by contrast, thwarts intellectual exploration.
+Destructive dialogue thwarts intellectual exploration.

 Envy Theory asserts that unconscious envy is healthy and adaptive when used to perceive differences and make constructive, quality of life promoting evaluations.
 Unconscious envy becomes malignant envy when it perceives contrasts as irreconcilable at every level of discourse.
 Such rigid thinking is fixed and lacks the fluidity to entertain novel perspectives.